 The conducted minimum requirements specified in this specification shall be met in all applicable scenarios for FR1.
 The radiated minimum requirements specified in this specification shall be met in all applicable scenarios for FR2.
 The interwork minimum requirement specified in this specification shall be met in all applicable scenarios for NR interworking operation.

+All minimum performance requirements defined in Sections 5-8 are applicable to both SA and NSA unless otherwise explicitly stated in Section 9 and 10.

+All minimum performance requirements defined in Sections 5-10 are applicable to all UE power classes unless otherwise stated.